SalehTZ/my-website/content/posts/bandit/bandit_3_4/index.en.md

 ---
-title: "Bandit Level 4: The Human-Readable Hunt (No, Not a Book Club)"
+title: "Bandit Level 3 to 4: Uncovering Dot-Prefixed Files"
-subtitle: "Using `file` to find the needle in the binary haystack, or: when `cat` fails you."
+subtitle: "The password is in a file that starts with '...'.
+A guide to finding hidden files in Linux with 'ls -a'."
 date: 2025-05-26T09:08:57+03:30
-lastmod: 2025-05-26T09:08:57+03:30
+lastmod: 2025-10-15T12:48:30+02:00
 draft: false
 author: "SalehTZ"
 authorLink: "#"
-description: "Bandit Level 4 challenges you to find the *only* human-readable file.
-Learn how to use the `file` command to identify text files versus weird binary blobs and get that elusive password!"
+description: "Follow this step-by-step guide for OverTheWire's Bandit Level 3 to 4.
+Learn how files starting with dots, like '...Hiding-From-You', are hidden by default and how to reveal them using the 'ls -a' command."
 license: ""
 images: []

-tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "File Types", "File Command", "Beginner"]
+tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "CTF", "Hidden Files", "ls"]
-categories: ["Cybersecurity", "CTF", "Bandit", "OverTheWire"]
+categories: ["Cybersecurity", "CTF"]

 featuredImage: ""
 featuredImagePreview: ""